gar1t/groktest/docs/front-matter.md

 # Front matter

-Front matter is denoted by a line `---` at the start of the file followed by a subseuqnet line `---`.
+Front matter is denoted by a line `---` at the start of the file followed by a subsequent line `---`.

 Front matter is matched using `groktest._FRONT_MATTER_P`.